 Who are we?

-We are an INTO committee made up of 5 Division Reps plus the General Treasurer and General Secretary.
-The purpose of the Committee is to give help and advice to INTO members who fall into financial difficulty.
+The Benefit Funds Committee (BFC) consists of five elected representatives, one for each of five electoral divisions, together with the General Secretary and the General Treasurer.
+The purpose of the Committee is to give help and advice to INTO members who fall into financial difficulty and to manage the Benevolent Fund and the Illness and Mortality Fund.
 The Benefit Funds Committee (BFC) is seen as the Big Friendly Committee.

 What do we do?

 - Meet members to establish if help can be given or just to give advice